- About Working with Procurement as a Facility Account

 Within your facility account, the vendor and the distribution centre (DC) you order from needs to be added.

-Adding a Partner Vendor and DC
+Adding an Interface-Enabled Vendor and DC

-Adding a Non-Partner Vendor and DC
+Adding a Non-Interfaced Vendor and DC

 - System vendor - a vendor and its DCs that exist in the system and can be selected by a facility account.* With a system vendor, its products are also maintained in the system, meaning they will be verified and linked to their appropriate food items (i.e., ingredient or prepared food).
 Note that a system vendor is also referred to as a "managed vendor".